Beginner's guide to using an electric vehicle

 That may be enough already to see you through to your destination.

-Most electric cars are equipped with "rapid charging" which will give your EV an 80% recharge in around 30-45 minutes from empty.
+Most electric vehicles are equipped with "rapid charging" which will give your EV an 80% recharge in around 30-45 minutes from empty.

 But remember, your battery probably isn't empty anyway and you might not need 80% to reach your destination.

-Rapid charging encompasses a variety of speeds and it will depend on your electric car's battery.
+Rapid charging encompasses a variety of speeds and it will depend on your EV's battery.

 Public chargers have different terms for rapid charging too (AC - alternating current; DC - direct current), and a big part of the electric car cost will be down to speed.